leila-alderman/leila-alderman.github.io/README.md

-# Leila Alderman Github Pages
+# NC Clear Path Github Pages

-Hosting for the github pages site for Leila Alderman's blog
+Hosting for the github pages site for NC Clear Path